 Where Old West Meets New Adventure

-Clear Creek County is one of Colorado’s best kept secrets.
-Whether you are planning a one day visit or a complete vacation, Clear Creek County will not disappoint – Come experience the Old West while discovering New Adventure just west of Denver and the Mile High Front Range.
+Today, Clear Creek County is one of Colorado’s best kept secrets.
+Whether you are planning a day trip or an extended stay, Clear Creek County will not disappoint – Come experience the Old West while discovering New Adventure just west of Denver and the Mile High Front Range.